-Before getting a pet hamster, you’ll need to know how long hamsters live.
-Hamsters have short lifespans and are susceptible to many health conditions that shorten their life expectancy.
+Before getting a pet hamster, you must find out how long different species live.
+Hamsters have short lifespans because they age faster, growing susceptible to health conditions that shorten their lives.

-Hamsters live for 2-3 years in captivity.
+Hamsters live for an average of 2-3 years in captivity.
 Roborovski hamsters live for 3-3.5 years, while hairless hamsters, which are Syrian hamsters without fur, live for 6-12 months.
-Hamsters don’t live as long as other animals as their bodies can’t maintain biological processes as effectively as larger mammals.

 What Is the Lifespan of a Pet Hamster?

-The average lifespan of hamsters in captivity varies depending on the species, and life expectancy also depends on the hamster’s overall health and environment.
+The average lifespan of hamsters in captivity varies based on the species, and life expectancy also depends on the hamster’s health and living environment.

-Several factors, such as incorrect temperatures or stress, can result in early death.
-Wild hamsters live shorter lives because they have predators and have to find food that isn’t always available.
+Several factors, like incorrect temperatures and stress, can cause early death.
+Wild hamsters live shorter lives because they have many predators and must find food that isn’t always available.

 The average lifespan across all hamster species is 2 years.
 Some die younger, while others live longer.
-Similarly, some species surprise their owners by living beyond species-specific average life expectations.
+Similarly, some species surprise their owners by living beyond their average life expectations.

 Hamsters live for 1 human year every 14 days.
-They age and deteriorate quickly, particularly later on in life.
-The lifespan expectations of each species are as follows:
+They age and deteriorate quickly, particularly later in life.
+The life expectations of each species are as follows:

 Hamster Species | Average Lifespan | Short, Average, or Long |